gagglepod/yarddog/README.md

 #6 - GraphQL is not JavaScript (even though it looks like JS) and React will not understand it.
 This is why you need Apollo to bind the data act as a translator between React and GraphQL.

 SOURCE: GraphyQL Tutorial #22 and #23 - [Front-End App](https://youtu.be/TRK_e3FV2IM)

+#7 - Apollo Client has changed significantly since 2018.
+This required some thinking to make New Apollo work with tutorial.
+Thankfully, the Appollo Client is well documented on the [Apollo GraphQL](https://www.apollographql.com/docs/react/get-started/#installation) website.

+**Example:**
+Tutoral Import: _import { gql } from 'apollo-boost';_
+Apollo Client Import: _import { gql } from '@apollo/client';_